Growing Lavender in Containers

-Select a container for your outdoor potted lavender plant that is large enough to allow it at least 8-inches on all sides to grow and provide some extra soil for water retention.
-Select a container that is light in color to reflect sunlight.
+Select a container that is large enough to allow it at least 8 inches of extra space on all sides of your lavender plant to allow it to grow and to provide some extra soil for water retention.
+Make sure the container is light in colour to reflect sunlight.
 In hot locations, this will help keep the plant cooler.
-Make sure there are good drainage holes in the bottom.
-This is important for lavender!
+Also check to ensure there are good drainage holes in the bottom.
+This is important when growing lavender!
 Pots that are tapered have better drainage.

 Preparing Your Pot